 During Season 4, Miles (now voiced by Ogie Banks) joins the main cast after a battle with the Goblin and Baron Mordo strands him on the mainline Earth.
 He takes on the name Kid Arachnid to more easily distinguish himself from Peter Parker.

-Miles Morales will appear as the lead in the animated Spider-Man series, written by Phil Lord and Chris Miller.
+Miles Morales will appear as the lead in the animated Spider-Man movie, written by Phil Lord and Chris Miller.
 The Get Down star Shameik Moore will voice Miles in the film.

 In Marvel Super Hero Squad Online